Two FHA Loans Due To Expanding Family Size At The Same Time

 - If borrower is moving due to a job transfer that is 100 miles or more

 - Two FHA Loans Due To Expanding Family Size is allowed under certain circumstances

-In this blog, we will cover and discuss having two FHA Loans due to expanding family size.
+In this blog, we will cover and discuss having multiple FHA Loans due to expanding family size.

 FHA Loans is the most popular loan program in the United States.
 Borrowers with less than perfect credit, lower credit scores, and higher debt to income ratios can qualify for a 3.5% down payment FHA Loan with credit scores as low as 580 FICO.
 FHA loans are the easiest loan program to get an approve/eligible per automated underwriting system with prior bad credit and lower credit scores.
 Borrowers with under 580 credit scores down to 500 FICO can qualify for FHA Loans with a 10% down payment.

 Homebuyers can qualify for FHA loans after bankruptcy and/or a housing event.
-There is a two year waiting period after Chapter 7 Bankruptcy discharge date to qualify
+There is a two year waiting period after Chapter 7 Bankruptcy discharge date to qualify: